-- 57. In the case of an equality of votes either on a show of hands or at a poll the Chairman of the meeting shall be entitled to a second or casting vote. - 58.
-On a show of hands every member present in person shall have one vote and on a poll every member present in person or by proxy shall have one vote. - 59.
-No member shall be entitled to be present or to vote at any general meeting who is in arrears with any subscription or sum payable by him to the Association. - 60.
-A member entitled to vote may appoint as his proxy any other member who is qualified to vote. - 61.
-Every instrument of proxy shall be in writing and shall be signed by the appointer or his attorney and together with the power of attorney (if any) under which it is signed, shall be deposited with or sent to the Scrutineer appointed in accordance with bye-law 56 so as to be received at least 7 days before the time for holding the meeting or adjourned meeting at which it is to be acted on or, in the case of a poll, before the time appointed for the taking of the poll. - 62. (a) An instrument appointing a proxy shall be in the following form or as near thereto as circumstances admit or in such form as the Council may from time to time prescribe or accept:
+57. In the case of an equality of votes either on a show of hands or at a poll the Chairman of the meeting shall be entitled to a second or casting vote.

+58. On a show of hands every member present in person shall have one vote and on a poll every member present in person or by proxy shall have one vote.

+59. No member shall be entitled to be present or to vote at any general meeting who is in arrears with any subscription or sum payable by him to the Association.

+60. A member entitled to vote may appoint as his proxy any other member who is qualified to vote.

+61. Every instrument of proxy shall be in writing and shall be signed by the appointer or his attorney and together with the power of attorney (if any) under which it is signed, shall be deposited with or sent to the Scrutineer appointed in accordance with bye-law 56 so as to be received at least 7 days before the time for holding the meeting or adjourned meeting at which it is to be acted on or, in the case of a poll, before the time appointed for the taking of the poll.

-"The Association of Chartered Certified Accountants l of being a member of the above named Association hereby appoint or failing him each of whom is a member of the said Association as my proxy to vote for me on my behalf at the (Annual) (Extraordinary) General Meeting of the said Association to be held on the This form is to be used in respect of the resolution(s) below-mentioned as follows:- Resolution No. 1 For/Against Resolution No. 2 For/Against Strike out whichever is not desired.
+62. (a) An instrument appointing a proxy shall be in the following form or as near thereto as circumstances admit or in such form as the Council may from time to time prescribe or accept:

+"The Association of Chartered Certified Accountants

+I of being a member of the above named Association hereby appoint or failing him

+This form is to be used in respect of the resolution(s) below-mentioned as follows:-

+Resolution No. 1 ...
+For/Against

+Resolution No. 2 ...
+For/Against

+Strike out whichever is not desired.

 Unless otherwise instructed the proxy will vote as he thinks fit.

 Signed this day of"

-- (b) The instrument appointing a proxy shall be deemed to include authority to demand or join in demanding a poll. - (c) A vote given under the terms of an instrument of proxy shall be valid notwithstanding the death or insanity of the appointer or the revocation of the proxy or of the authority under which the same was executed provided that the Scrutineer appointed in accordance with bye-law 56 shall have received no intimation in writing of such death, insanity or revocation up to the time of the commencement of the meeting at which the proxy is used. - 63.
-No objection shall be made to the validity of any vote except at the meeting or poll at which such vote be tendered, and every vote not disallowed at such meeting or poll shall be valid.
-The Chairman at the meeting shall be the sole and absolute judge of the validity of every vote tendered at any meeting or poll. - 64.
-Every entry in the minute book of the proceedings of general meetings purporting to be signed by the Chairman of the meeting to which they relate or by the Chairman of a subsequent general meeting shall be sufficient evidence of the facts therein stated.
+- (b) The instrument appointing a proxy shall be deemed to include authority to demand or join in demanding a poll. - (c) A vote given under the terms of an instrument of proxy shall be valid notwithstanding the death or insanity of the appointer or the revocation of the proxy or of the authority under which the same was executed provided that the Scrutineer appointed in accordance with bye-law 56 shall have received no intimation in writing of such death, insanity or revocation up to the time of the commencement of the meeting at which the proxy is used.

+63. No objection shall be made to the validity of any vote except at the meeting or poll at which such vote be tendered, and every vote not disallowed at such meeting or poll shall be valid.
+The Chairman at the meeting shall be the sole and absolute judge of the validity of every vote tendered at any meeting or poll.

+64. Every entry in the minute book of the proceedings of general meetings purporting to be signed by the Chairman of the meeting to which they relate or by the Chairman of a subsequent general meeting shall be sufficient evidence of the facts therein stated.